General Information - Board Certification In Real Estate

 See Rule 6-9--Standards for Certification of a Board Certified Real Estate Lawyer -- Chapter 6 Rules Regulating The Florida Bar.
 For a listing of Board Certified Attorneys in Real Estate Certification see the Board Certification page in Professional Practice section of this site.

-As of March 6, 2013 there are 446 attorneys certified in real estate law.
+As of March 1, 2017 there are 462 attorneys certified in real estate.

 "Real estate" is the practice of law, regardless of jurisdiction, dealing with matters relating to ownership and rights in real property including, but not limited to, the examination of titles, real estate conveyances and other transfers, leases, sales and other transactions involving real estate, condominiums, cooperatives, property owners associations and planned developments, interval ownership, zoning and land use planning regulation, real estate development and financing, real estate litigation, and the determination of property rights.